citusdata/citus_docs/cloud/performance.rst

 .. image:: ../images/cloud-nodes-slider.png

-The first slider, **count**, scales out the cluster by adding new nodes.
-The second, **RAM**, scales it up by changing the instance size (RAM and CPU cores) of existing nodes.
+The slider, **Total Nodes**, scales out the cluster by adding new nodes.
+The **RAM** buttons scale it up by changing the instance size (RAM and CPU cores) of existing nodes.

 For example, just drag the slider for node count:

 .. image:: ../images/cloud-nodes-slider-2.png

-After you adjust the sliders and accept the changes, Citus Cloud begins applying the changes.
+After you adjust the slider and/or buttons and accept the changes, Citus Cloud begins applying the changes.
 Increasing the number of nodes will begin immediately, whereas increasing node instance size will wait for a time in the user-specified maintenance window.

 .. image:: ../images/cloud-maintenance-window.png